Available with Standard or Advanced license.

 Parcel fabrics can be upgraded to the latest released version of ArcGIS once the geodatabase has been upgraded.
 It is recommended that you upgrade the parcel fabric for each new release of ArcGIS.

-When upgrading a parcel fabric on an enterprise geodatabase, the feature dataset in which the parcel fabric resides needs to be unregistered as versioned.
+When upgrading a parcel fabric on SDE, the feature dataset in which the parcel fabric resides needs to be unregistered as versioned.
 All versions should be posted to the DEFAULT version prior to unregistering the feature dataset as unversioned.

 Cadastral fabrics (9.3 fabrics) created prior to ArcGIS 10.0 using the Survey Analyst extension need to be upgraded to work with the new parcel fabric functionality in ArcGIS 10.0 and beyond.

 Upgrading a parcel fabric

 To upgrade a parcel fabric you must first upgrade the geodatabase, if necessary, in which the fabric resides.
 To upgrade the geodatabase, right-click the geodatabase in the Catalog tree and click Properties.
 Click Upgrade Geodatabase on the General tab on the Database Properties dialog box.